noahgade/NonlinearPermutedGrangerCausality/README.md

 - Simulation code used to generate results and figures discussed in paper (.R, .cpp, and .py files).

-- Results can be found at the same Google Drive [folder](https://drive.google.com/drive/folders/1FqzzlJ_KDEQDeqNrzLtTre8OLD1OvVPq?usp=sharing).
+- Simulation results can be found at the same Google Drive [folder](https://drive.google.com/drive/folders/1FqzzlJ_KDEQDeqNrzLtTre8OLD1OvVPq?usp=sharing).

 - Code used to modify the application study data in Section 5 (.m file).
 The original data for the application study was obtained from the [CRCNS data shaing website](http://crcns.org/data-sets/ac/ac-1).
 We use 060802mw02 from ac-1 and cite the following works: